 Advanced EMT (AEMT) introduces the roles and responsibilities of the Advanced Technician, emergency pharmacology, venous access and medication administration, airway management and ventilation.
 Includes medical patient assessment and management; trauma assessment and management; and special considerations such as pediatrics, geriatrics, and environmental emergencies with an emphasis on clinical decision-making.
+Prerequisite: Licensed as Oregon EMT or instructor permission if pending National Registry proof of certification.
 (Non-credit)